 - The standard monetary policy tool, the interest rate on the main refinancing operations of the ECB, was lowered 325 basis points since October 2008, which is the largest cut ever implemented over such a short period in Europe.
-The key interest rate now stands at 1%, the lowest level since the launch of the Euro. - Shortly after the breakout of the crisis in 2007, the Eurosystem provided additional temporary liquidity to banks with immediate liquidity needs.2 In effect, the ECB was the first central bank to embark on 'non-standard' liquidity management. - The Eurosystem also engaged in the provisioning of foreign currency swaps with the United States Federal Reserve System, the Bank of England, the Bank of Japan, the National Bank of Switzerland and the Bank of Canada.
-Thanks to these agreements, euro area banks were able to obtain foreign exchange liquidity against collateral eligible in Eurosystem operations.
-The frequency, volume and maturity of these refinancing operations were continuously increased during 2008. - Following the default of Lehman Brothers and a virtual halt of interbank trading, the Eurosystem switched to a new mode of liquidity provision adopting a 'fixed-rate full allotment' tender procedure in open market operations.
-Thus, banks have been granted essentially unlimited liquidity at the key policy interest rate.
-This is in contrast to the practice in normal times, when a predetermined amount of central bank credit is auctioned in refinancing operations with short maturity.
-The interest rate would be determined through the competition among bidders. - In May 2009, the Governing Council extended the maturity range of liquidity-providing operations, introducing a new one-year operation.3 - Before onset of the crisis, the list of assets that the Eurosystem accepted as collateral was relatively large compared to that of other central banks.
-The Eurosystem now accepts even wider range of securities as collateral.4 - Unlimited refinancing against a wide range of collateral at longer maturities was coupled with an extended list of counterparties in the Eurosystem's refinancing operations.
-More than 1700 counterparties were eligible before the crisis and this number rose even further after changes in the operational framework were agreed upon in October 2008.
-Most recently, the list was extended to include the EIB. - The last unconventional element of monetary policy added in May 2009 was outright purchases of eurodenominated covered bonds issued in the euro area.
-Before the crisis, banks in the euro area used covered
+The key interest rate now stands at 1%, the lowest level since the launch of the Euro. - Shortly after the breakout of the crisis in 2007, the Eurosystem provided additional temporary liquidity to banks with immediate liquidity needs.
+In effect, the ECB was the first central bank to embark on 'non-standard' liquidity management. - The Eurosystem also engaged in the provisioning of foreign currency swaps with the United States Federal Reserve System, the Bank of England, the Bank of Japan, the National Bank of Switzerland and the Bank of Canada.
+Thanks to these agreements, euro area banks were able to obtain foreign exchange liquidity against collateral

+Top right graph: GDP-weighted average of central bank discount rates for 7 countries: US, UK, ECB, Japan, Sweden, Poland eligible in Eurosystem operations.
+The frequency, volume and maturity of these refinancing operations were continuously increased during 2008.